zac-stanley/MWPIP/ProjectDetails/Map673-FinalProjectProposal_MWPIP.md

 1. Excel and QGIS will be used to wrangle the data and prepare use in the web application
 2. Data will be in CSV and GeoJson format
-3. Libraries used will be leaflet, jQuery and Omnivore
+3. Libraries used will be leaflet, jQuery, and Omnivore
 4. The map will use a bootstrap or flexbox HTML template along with CSS, Assembly and native JavaScript
 5. The hosting platform that will be used is GitHub pages